Polynomial functions over bounded distributive lattices: Introduction

 For a finite lattice $L$, the set of all polynomial functions on $L$ is well understood.
 Indeed, Kindermann \cite{Kind78} reduces the problem of describing polynomial functions to tolerances, and reasonable descriptions for the latter have been provided in Czedli and Klukovits \cite{CzeKlu83} and Chajda \cite{Chajda}.

 The goal of the current paper is to present a more direct approach to polynomial functions and provide alternative descriptions, different in nature and flavor, in the case when $L$ is distributive, with 0 and 1 as bottom and top elements.
 Notably enough, instead of finiteness it suffices to assume that $L$ is a bounded distributive lattice.
-Functions that are not order-preserving cannot be polynomial functions.
+So, throughout the paper, we assume that $L$ is a bounded distributive lattice.
+Also, functions that are not order-preserving cannot be polynomial functions.
 Thus, our main result focuses on order-preserving functions.